Invariant Differential Forms on Complexes of Graphs and Feynman Integrals: Algebraic compactification of the space of metric graphs

 Note that the core subgraphs $\gamma$ which occur in the previous theorem are not necessarily connected.

-\begin{cor} For every canonical form $\omega \in \Omega^{n}_{\can}$, the collection $\{ \widetilde{\omega}_G\}_G$ defines an algebraic differential of degree $n$ in the sense of definition \ref{defn: formsonPtot}. \end{cor} Here we will only consider forms with poles along graph hypersurfaces only, even though the definition \ref{defn: formsonPtot} allows more general polar loci in principle.
+\begin{cor} For every canonical form $\omega \in \Omega^{n}_{\can}$, the collection $\{ \widetilde{\omega}_G\}_G$ defines an algebraic differential form of degree $n$ in the sense of Definition~$\ref{defn: formsonPtot}$. \end{cor} In this paper we will consider forms with poles along graph hypersurfaces only, even though the Definition \ref{defn: formsonPtot} allows more general polar loci in principle.